-Gain skills to work as a medical secretary in health care offices in as little as 9 months.
+Gain skills to work as a medical admin assistant in health care offices in as little as 9 months.

 About the Program

 Students in Carrington College’s Medical Administrative Assistant program prepare to work in medical offices.
 Sacramento and California’s Central Valley, they will act as the face of the practice, often working with patients, scheduling appointments and manning the phones.